GLOBAL MARKETS-Rolling world stock sell-off runs to $4 trillion

 “As such, I don’t think gold will go a lot higher.”

-Additional reporting by Hideyuki Sano in Tokyo and Helen Reid in London; Editing by Catherine Evans
+Additional reporting by Hideyuki Sano in Tokyo and Helen Reid in London; Editing by Kevin Liffey